css/csso/README.md

 .module2-qux { font-size: 1.5em; background: yellow; width: 50px; }
 ```

 It can be assumed that first two rules never used with second two on the same markup.
-But trully speaking we cann't know that for sure without markup.
+But we can't know that for sure without markup.
 The optimizer doesn't know it eather and will perform safe transformations only.
 The result will be the same as input but with no spaces and some semicolons:

 ```css
 .module1-foo{color:red}.module1-bar{font-size:1.5em;background:#ff0}.module2-baz{color:red}.module2-qux{font-size:1.5em;background:#ff0;width:50px}